Understanding consciousness is the next great scientific frontier.

 Biological systems must adapt to their environment.
-The ability to balance and produce intelligent responses depends on a precise mental model of the environment.
-The superb adaption of the physical laws means that quantum mechanics describes our psychology, such as decision-making.
+The ability to balance and produce intelligent responses depends on a precise mental model of that environment.
+The superb adaptation to physical laws means that quantum mechanics, such as decision-making, describes our psychology.
 Comparison processes, the central pillars of intellect, are also utilized by artificial intelligence: Alphazero can learn by comparing game outcomes.
-The mind's predictive intelligent processing is equivalent to the temporal equivalent of stationary action in physics.
-As material systems observe the principle of least action when moving in space, biological systems optimize their action repertoire between the past and the future.
+As material systems observe the principle of least action when moving through space, biological systems optimize their action repertoire between the past and the future.
+Like the stationary action in physics, the mind's predictive intelligent processing is a memory-based temporal energy regulation system.
+Thus, the least action is based on past experience.

-Access to air, water, food, and mating modulates behavior between urgency and relaxation.
-Conscious focus is not under conscious control but is the function of motivation.
-We cannot suppress our thoughts or our emotions, nor can we turn them off at will.
-We say things we do not mean, lie, and commit a crime because we are slaves to our emotions.
-The failure to consciously guide behavior leads to remorse, shame, and regret.
-Nevertheless, conscious attention represents just the visible surface of the particle-like isolation of the mental content.
+Access to air, water, food, and mating influences behavior between urgency and relaxation.
+Conscious focus is not under conscious control but governed by internal or external motivation.
+We cannot suppress our thoughts or emotions, nor can we turn them off at will.
+We say things we do not mean, lie, and commit crimes because we are slaves to our emotions.
+The inability to consciously guide behavior leads to remorse, shame, and regret.

-Despite dramatic changes in perception, field effects maintain a conscious continuum from infancy to old age.
-Qualia's unique, intractable qualities remain intimately linked with the self.
+Despite dramatic changes to the mind and body, the mental continuum lasts from infancy to old age.
+Qualia's unique, intractable qualities remain intimately linked with the self, with conscious attention representing just the visible surface of the particle-like isolation of mental content.
 The introspectively accessible, phenomenal aspects of the mind are at the very heart of the mind-body problem.
-The fermionic mind hypothesis (FMH) recognizes that the mind is a self-regulating system that forms the smallest unit of intellect; consciousness is an awareness of being separate from the environment.
+The mind is a self-regulating system that forms the smallest unit of intellect.
+This unity and indivisible wholeness is the essence of consciousness' separation from the environment, expressed by the fermionic mind hypothesis (FMH).

 Why is it important?

-Understanding consciousness is the next great frontier in the sciences.
-Recognizing the energy nature of emotions can provide tools for people to achieve their human potential and nspire new, effective treatments for mental diseases, such as depression.
-Understanding how the mind works can inspire new types of quantum computers and deep learning systems.
+Recognizing the energetic nature of emotions can provide tools for individuals to achieve their human potential and inspire new, effective treatments for mental illnesses, such as depression.
+Comprehending how the mind works can inspire innovative types of quantum computers and deep learning systems.

 Copyright © 2020 by Eva Deli